jord-goldberg/Project-1---To-Do-List/README.md

 #### Overview

 A simple to-do list app to keep track of your day-to-day needs and desires.
-Still in alpha, facebook integration and facial recognition coming soon!
+Still in alpha; facebook integration and facial recognition coming soon!

 ---